 - 4.4.3.3.
 PUMP STATION SPECIFICATIONS.
 Specifications for pump stations, pumps, wet wells, valve pits, etc. are available in a separate packet in the office of the Utilities Engineer, at 600 East Miller Drive. - 4.4.4.
 MATERIALS FOR WATER MAINS.
 This section describes the materials to be used in construction of water mains, including water pipe, valves, and other fittings and appurtenances.
 Any deviation from these specifications must be approved in writing by the Utilities Engineer. - 4.4.4.1.
 WATER PIPES AND FITTINGS.
-Shall be made in the U.S.A. - 4.4.4.1.1.
+Shall be made in the U.S.A.
+The pipe and fittings must be installed per manufacturers standards and guidelines. - 4.4.4.1.1.
 DUCTILE IRON PIPE (DIP).
 Ductile iron pipe shall be manufactured by American, Griffin, or U.S. Pipe in accordance with the latest revision of ANSI A21.51 and AWWA C151.
 For 3-inch through 12-inch diameter DIP, Pressure Class shall be 350.
 For DIP with a diameter larger than 12 inches, Pressure Class shall be determined by the Design Engineer and approved by the Utilities Engineer on a case by case basis.

-The pipe shall be lined with an approved thin Portland Cement spun lining and a bituminous seal in accordance with the latest revision of ANSI/AWWA C104/A21.
+The pipe shall be lined with an approved thin Portland cement spun lining and a bituminous seal in accordance with the latest revision of ANSI/AWWA C104/A21.
+(See 4.4.4.1.1.3. for Polyethylene Encasement requirement)

-4.4.4.1.1.1.
+- 4.4.4.1.1.1.
 D.I.P.
 JOINTS.
 Mechanical joints, push-on or flanged joints shall be provided.
 Mechanical joints and accessories shall conform to the latest revision of AWWA C111, ANSI A21.11.
 Bolts and nuts shall be corrosive-resistant, high-strength, low alloy steel.
-Push-on joints with rubber O-ring gaskets shall comply with AWWA C111, ANSI A21.11.
-Flanged joints shall be manufactured with laying dimensions, facing and flanges detailed in accordance with AWWA C115, ANSI A21.15.
+Push-on joints with rubber Oring gaskets shall comply with AWWA C111, ANSI A21.11.
+Flanged joints shall be manufactured with laying dimensions, facing and flanges detailed in accordance with AWWA C115, ANSI A21.15. - 4.4.4.1.1.2.

-- 4.4.4.1.1.2.
 D.I.P.
 FITTINGS.
 The material and construction of fittings shall be similar to those of the pipes.
 Fittings with mechanical joints, bell and spigot joints, and flange joints, shall conform to the dimensions and weights in accordance with the latest revisions of AWWA C-110, ANSI A21.10, or AWWA C-153, ANSI A21.53.
-Fittings shall be cement-lined and coated as stated in 4.4.4.1.1., or may be coated with a 6 to 8 mil nominal thickness fusion-bonded epoxy coating conforming to ANSI/AWWA C550 and C116/A21.16. - 4.4.4.1.1.3.
+Fittings shall be cement-lined and coated as stated in 4.4.4.1.1., or may be coated with a 6 to 8 mil nominal thickness fusion-bonded epoxy coating conforming to ANSI/AWWA C550 and C116/A21.16.

+- 4.4.4.1.1.3.
 POLYETHYLENE ENCASEMENT.
-All ductile iron pipe will require polyethylene encasement sleeves and shall be 8-mil linear low-density (LLD) polyethylene encasement or 4-mil high-density cross-laminated (HDCL), polyethylene encasement material, inclusive of valves and fittings.
+All ductile iron pipe, valves, and fittings will require polyethylene encasement sleeves and shall be 8-mil linear low-density (LLD) polyethylene encasement or 4-mil high-density cross-laminated (HDCL), polyethylene encasement material, inclusive of valves and fittings.
 The material shall be furnished and installed in accordance with ANSI/AWWA C-105/A21.5, using plastic tie straps or circumferential wraps of adhesive tape providing the pipe with a secure protective enclosure. - 4.4.4.1.2.
 POLYVINYL CHLORIDE (PVC).
-PVC pipe is NOT an approved material for construction of 6" and larger water mains within the City of Bloomington water jurisdiction.
-In special instances the Utilities Engineer may give written permission to utilize PVC pipe in construction of water mains after a master meter which are to remain private.
-This will be done on a case by case basis.
+PVC pipe C900 DR-14 is an approved material for construction of water mains up to and including 12" within the City of Bloomington water jurisdiction and must conform to AWWA C900-16. .
+(Larger mains can be reviewed on a case by case basis.)